Ildiar25/dephokey/docs/roadmap.md

 ---

-# Future Changes
+# 📅 Future Changes
-* [ ] Create Login class.
-Adds third-party credentials to Login (as Google, GitHub and others).
+* [ ] Create a Login class to support third-`party authentication (Google, GitHub, etc.).
-* [ ] Implement _remember me_ option.
+* [ ] Implement a _Remember Me_ option for user sessions.
-* [ ] Create Password class.
-It shows security pass level.
-Controls if it is repeated.
-Add an expiration date.
+* [ ] Develop a Password class to evaluate password length, detect repetitions and enforce expiration dates.
-* [ ] Add password security level.
+* [ ] Enhance password security with additional validation measures.

-* [ ] Add modification date to main models.
+* [ ] Add a modification date to all main models.
 * [ ] Support multiple credit card types (as Debit or Credit).
-* [ ] Add tries limit to login.
+* [ ] Implement a login attempt limit to enhance security.
-* [ ] Send a welcome email and verify user email.
+* [ ] Send a welcome email upon registration and verify user email.
-* [ ] Admin can change creation & modification date.
+* [ ] Allow admins to modify creation and modification dates.

-* [ ] Add a main key in the system's keyring.
-Each user will have its own encrypted key by using main key.
+* [ ] Introduce a master encryption key stored in the system's keyring.
+Each user's key will be encrypted useing this master key.
-* [ ] Save database on system's directory.
+* [ ] Store the database in the system's directory for better accessibility and security.